adamspanier/CryptoConductor/docs/README.md

 - As a **Specialist**, I want to **browse pertinent projects** so I can **find out if I need to provide input**.
   - _Acceptance Criteria:_
-    1. Ensure view project interface exists
+    1. Ensure project dashboard exists
-    2. Ensure each project can be viewed by specialty
+    2. Ensure each project can be viewed by specialty and niche
-    3. Each project must have a list of specializations defined
+    3. Each project must have a list of specializations and niches defined
-    4. Specialist interface lists projects with specialist specializations
-    5. Project listing in specialist interface has an active edit hyperlink
+    5. Project listing in specialist project dashboard has an active edit/view hyperlink

 - As a **Specialist**, I want to **open pertinent projects** so I can **read existing information about the project**.
   - _Acceptance Criteria:_
-    1. Ensure a view project interface exists
+    1. Ensure project dashboard exists
-    2. Ensure each project can be viewed by specialty
+    2. Ensure each project can be viewed by niche
+    3. Ensure each project can be edited by specialty
-    3. Provide an edit hyperlink
+    3. Provide an edit/view hyperlink as needed
-    4. Open project in specialist view
+    4. Open project project entries dashboard

 - As a **Specialist**, I want to **edit pertinent projects** so I can **add numerical scoring and text notes to the project**.
   - _Acceptance Criteria:_
-    1. Ensure project view interface exists
+    1. Ensure project dashboard exists
-    2. Ensure projects can be viewed by specialty
+    2. Ensure projects can be viewed by specialty and edited by niche
     3. Provide add/edit user notes button that is available only for input made by current user
-    4. Ensure numerical user score field exists
+    4. Ensure Notes and Score fields exists
+    5. Autopopulate username, specialty, and nice.
-    5. Provide an edit numerical score button
+    5. Provide an update/create button

 <!---
 - As a **Specialist**, I want to **view pertinent project scores** so I can **determine how my input affected the overall score**.